Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 EXCEPTIONS:

-Dogs that live mainly indoors and are less exposed to natural changes in light and temperature may have a less pronounced or even continuous shedding of their coat.
+Dogs that live primarily indoors and are less exposed to natural light and temperature changes may have less pronounced or even continuous shedding.

-Some breeds, especially those with little or no undercoat (such as poodles or Maltese), have a less pronounced seasonal shedding and change their coat more evenly throughout the year.
+Some breeds, especially those with little or no undercoat (like Poodles or Maltese), have a less pronounced seasonal shedding and tend to shed their coats more evenly throughout the year.

-The exact duration and intensity of the shedding process can also depend on the breed and individual factors.
+The exact duration and intensity of shedding can also depend on the breed and individual factors.

-If your dog sheds a lot, there are several measures you can take to reduce the shedding and keep your dog's coat healthy:
+If your dog sheds a lot, there are several measures you can take to reduce hair loss and keep your dog's coat healthy:

-STEINKRAFT Zeolite for Dogs - Dog Love - Supporting Shedding in Dogs with Zeolite
+STEINKRAFT Zeolite for dogs - dog love - support shedding in dogs with zeolite

-Daily brushing is the most effective way to remove loose hair before it spreads throughout the house.
-Special dematting and undercoat brushes are helpful for dogs with an undercoat.
-Regular brushing also promotes blood circulation and the growth of a healthy coat.
+Daily brushing is the most effective way to remove loose hair before it spreads around the house.
+For dogs with an undercoat, special de-shedding and undercoat brushes are helpful.
+Regular brushing also promotes blood circulation and the growth of healthy fur.

-A balanced diet rich in omega-3 fatty acids , vitamins, and minerals promotes healthy skin and coat.
-You can use specific supplements like fish oil or flaxseed oil, which can make the coat stronger and shinier and reduce shedding.
+A balanced diet rich in omega-3 fatty acids, vitamins, and minerals promotes skin and coat health.
+You can use special supplements like fish oil or flaxseed oil, which make the coat stronger and shinier and reduce hair loss.

 Regular bathing with a mild, dog-friendly shampoo can help remove loose hair.
-Be careful not to use the shampoo too often, as frequent bathing can dry out the skin, leading to even more hair loss.
-A homemade, almost DIY, oatmeal and zeolite shampoo can help soothe the skin.
-We've already described our application idea above.
+Be careful not to use shampoo too often, as frequent bathing can dry out the skin, leading to even more hair loss.
+A homemade DIY oatmeal-with-zeolite shampoo can help soothe the skin.
+We have already described our application idea above.

-There are special grooming products like coat sprays or conditioners that nourish the coat and moisturize the skin.
-These products can help keep the coat healthy and supple and reduce shedding.
+There are special grooming products such as fur sprays or conditioners that nourish the coat and moisturize the skin.
+These products can help keep the coat healthy and supple and reduce hair loss.

-Yes, here's a simple and natural recipe for making your own coat spray with zeolite.
-This spray helps to condition your dog's coat during shedding season, soothe skin irritations, and keep the coat healthy and shiny.
+Yes, here's a simple and natural recipe to make a fur spray with zeolite yourself.
+This spray helps to care for your dog's coat during shedding, relieve skin irritations, and keep the coat healthy and shiny.

-DIY coat spray with DOGKRAFT zeolite for dogs during shedding season
+DIY Fur Spray with DOGKRAFT Zeolite for Dogs during shedding

 Ingredients:

-• 1 teaspoon of apple cider vinegar (has antibacterial properties and ensures a healthy pH level of the skin)
+• 1 teaspoon apple cider vinegar (antibacterial and ensures a healthy pH value of the skin)

 • A spray bottle

-The dog is sprayed with zeolite water in a spray bottle - this helps with shedding.
+Dog is sprayed with zeolite water in a spray bottle - supports during shedding.

 Preparation:

-Add 1 teaspoon of zeolite powder to 250 ml of distilled water.
-Stir or shake well to ensure the powder is evenly distributed.
+Add 1 teaspoon of Zeolite powder to 250 ml of distilled water.
+Stir or shake well until the powder is evenly distributed.

 2. Add coconut oil:

-If desired, add 1 tablespoon of melted coconut oil for extra conditioning and shine.
+If desired, add 1 tablespoon of melted coconut oil to further nourish the coat and add shine.
 Coconut oil is also good for the skin and protects against dryness.

 3. Add apple cider vinegar:

 Add 1 teaspoon of apple cider vinegar.
 Apple cider vinegar has antibacterial properties and can help soothe skin irritations.
-It also helps stabilize the skin's pH balance.
+It also helps stabilize the pH of the skin.

 4. Essential oil (optional):

-For a pleasant scent and calming effect, you can add 2-3 drops of lavender essential oil.
-However, this is optional and should only be used in small amounts, as dogs can be sensitive to essential oils.
+For a pleasant scent and soothing effect, you can add 2–3 drops of essential lavender oil.
+However, this is optional and should only be used in small quantities, as dogs can be sensitive to essential oils.

 5. Mix everything well: